aimhubio/aimstack.io/posts/aim-2022-community-report.md

 date: 2023-01-05T21:48:26.367Z
 title: Aim 2022 community report
 image: https://miro.medium.com/v2/resize:fit:1400/format:webp/1*OvP3KCeUaBbqWj_jq4c5xg.png
-description: "It’s time to review the 2022.
-Happy New Year! 🎆 "
+description: It’s time to review the 2022.
+In a year, Aim has become from a cool open-source project into a full-blown product.
+We have shipped 12 new Aim versions..
 draft: false
 ---
 Hey lovely Aimers, Happy New Year! 🎆